Published: August 17, 2005

 Compound interest: Interest that is paid not only on your initial deposit, but also on the interest you've earned.

-Debit card: An automated teller machine (ATM) card with a MasterCard or Visa logo on it that is connected directly to your checking account.
-When you use a debit card, money goes immediately from your account to the company you are paying.
+Debit card: An automated teller machine (ATM) card with a MasterCard or Visa logo on it.
+When you use a debit card, money goes immediately from your checking account to the company you are paying.

-Direct deposit: Electronic deposit of wages or benefits into a person's bank account.
+Direct deposit: Electronic deposit of wages or benefits into a person's account.

-Finance charges: The price lenders charge for the use of their money, including interest and required fees.
+Finance charges: The price lenders charge for the use of their money, including interest and fees.

-Interest: A percentage amount paid by banks to depositors for the use of their money, or by consumers on a loan.
+Interest: The additional amount, expressed as a percentage of the principal, paid by financial institutions to depositors for the use of their money, or by consumers on a loan.

-Principal: The original amount of money deposited into a bank account before any interest payments are made, or the basis of a loan.
+Principal: The original amount of money deposited into an account before any interest payments are made, or the basis of a loan.

 Savings: Money put aside to accumulate and earn interest.